sermons/salvation/slides/slides.md

 ---
 <!-- .slide: <%= bg("unsplash-09AhDCedXF8-cross.jpg") %> -->
-And there is salvation in no one else,<br>
+And there is salvation in no one else,

 for there is **no other name** under heaven<br>
 given among men by which we must be saved.